jamesmckechnie/design-examples/README.md

 1. Check you are able to share - ask your team and read our <a href="#">security guidelines</a>
 2. Upload images or gifs
 3. Add as much supporting information as you can to help other designers, including research and links
-4. Add labels to help people find your submission and milestones to give context
+4. Apply labels to help people find your submission and milestones to give context
-5. Post and drag your question to the "Share some work or insight" lane
+5. Submit, go to the Project space and drag your post to the "Share some work or insight" lane

 <h2>Guidelines for starting a discussion</h2>